Selling Multiple Correlated Goods: Revenue Maximization and Menu-Size Complexity (old title: "The Menu-Size Complexity of Auctions"): Introduction

 \section{Introduction}

 Are complex auctions better than simple ones?
-Myerson's classic result (\cite{Mye81}) shows that if you are aiming to maximize revenue when selling a single item, then the answer is ``no.'' The optimal auction is very simple, allocating to the highest bidder (using either 1st or 2nd price) as long as he bids above a single deterministically chosen reserve price.
+Myerson's (1981) classic result (see also Riley and Samuelson 1981 and Riley and Zeckhauser 1983) shows that if one is aiming to maximize revenue when selling a single good, then the answer is \textquotedblleft no.\textquotedblright\ The optimal auction is very simple, allocating the good to the highest bidder (using either first or second price) as long as he bids above a single deterministically chosen reserve price.

-However, when selling multiple items the situation turns out to be more complex.
-There has been significant work both in the economics literature and in the computer science literature showing that, when selling multiple items, simple auctions are no longer optimal.
-Specifically, it is known that randomized auctions may yield more revenue than deterministic ones\footnote{See \cite{HR11} for a simple and transparent such example, together with a discussion of why this phenomenon can occur only when there are two or more items.} and that bundling the items may yield higher (or lower) revenue than selling each of them separately.
-This is true even in the very simple setting where there is a single bidder (buyer) and where his valuation is additive over the different items.
+However, when selling multiple goods the situation turns out to be much more complex.
+There has been significant work both in economics and in computer science\footnote{ See Section \ref{sus:literature} for a literature survey.} showing that, for selling multiple goods, simple auctions are no longer optimal.
+Specifically, it is known that randomized auctions may yield more revenue than deterministic ones, and that bundling the goods may yield higher (or lower) revenue than selling each of the goods separately.
+This is true even in the very simple setting where there is a single buyer.

-In this paper we consider such a simple setting: a single seller, who aims to maximize his expected revenue, is selling two or more heterogenous items to a single buyer whose private values for the items are drawn from an arbitrary (possibly correlated) but known prior distribution, and whose value for bundles is additive over the items in the bundle.
-Since we are considering only a single buyer, this work may alternatively be interpreted as dealing with monopolist pricing for multiple items.\footnote{Our main separation results obtained in the single-buyer setting apply directly also to multiple-buyer auctions.
-In Appendix 3 we discuss the multiple-buyer case further.}
+In this paper we consider such a simple setting: a single seller, who aims to maximize his expected revenue, sells two or more heterogeneous goods to a single buyer whose private values for the goods are drawn from an arbitrary (possibly correlated) but known prior distribution, and whose value for bundles is additive over the goods in the bundle.
+Since we are considering only a single seller, this work may alternatively be interpreted as dealing with the monopolistic pricing of multiple goods.\footnote{ See Appendix \ref{ap:n-buyers} for the extension of our results from the single-buyer to the multiple-buyer setting.}